fanaticscripter/AtSS/README.md

 - Open the saves directory (typically `%USERPROFILE%\AppData\LocalLow\Eremite Games`) for manual operations.
 The game saves are in a folder there called `Against the Storm`, whereas our backups are saved in a separate folder called `Against the Storm - AtSS Backups` so that they aren't synced to Steam Cloud.

-- If you're used to the command line, you can use subcommands to skip the main menu.
+- If you're used to the command line, you can use subcommands to skip the main menu, or use `AtSS save --note <note>` to perform non-interactive saves, opening up scripting.
 See `AtSS --help`.

 ## What's not supported